 Preventing Slip and Falls in Your Hotel

 Hotel management has a duty to its patrons, and to take reasonable steps necessary to keep guests safe from foreseeable injury.
-Failure to do so may constitute a breach in the hotel’s ‘duty of care’.
+Failure to do so may constitute a breach of the hotel’s ‘duty of care.
 In such cases, a patron who fell at the hotel may hold that establishment accountable for damages.

-Keeping in mind that defense is often the best offense, this guide will focus on the things you can do to prevent trip, slip and falls in your hotel.
+Keeping in mind that defense is often the best offense, this guide will focus on the things you can do to prevent trips, slip, and falls in your hotel.

 How Hotels Can Prevent Fall Accidents in New York

 Hotels undergo a lot of wear and abuse from guests and staff alike.
 Frequent inspections can aid in the early identification of potential risks, such as loose carpeting, a dim or burned-out light bulb, and more.

 Slips and falls are frequently caused by slippery or debris-laden surfaces underfoot.
 Ensure that your hotel has a well-planned cleaning strategy to ensure trash, food, luggage and other objects are free from walkways.

 Dangers can develop in an instant.
 A leaky pipe, a spill, loose handrail, burned-out light, torn carpeting and more can all pose a serious and imminent risk to patrons.
 When damage is identified, care should be taken to make repairing that issue a priority.
 Further, employees should rope off the area with high visibility caution tape to inform patrons they need to stay clear until the issue has been resolved.

 Parking Lot and Sidewalk Maintenance and Upkeep